kidiyoor/microgateway-kubernetes-demo/README.md

 - Apigee Org
 - node.js
 - npm
+- build docker kube-microgateway docker image(optional, skip if you already have access to kube-microgateway image)
+  - ./setup/build_containers.sh
+  - push it to your docker registry
+  - replace the docker image in ```artifacts/kube/services/microservice-helloworld.yaml``` with the new docker image

 #### Configuration
 For Apigee microgateway to run on kubernetes we need two set of informations
 - Org details with credentials(eg: orgname, env, username, password)
 - Microgateway configuration(eg: max_connections, log level, plugins)